Thousands of creative leaders manage their agencies with Workamajig.

 To help you understand them even better, there are a few examples of project deliverables:

 These are just some project deliverables examples.
 You can have virtually anything as a deliverable as long as stakeholders agree to it.
-If it is the product of deliberate work, and it helps you reach the project’s objective, it can be classified as a deliverable.
+If it is the product of deliberate work and helps you reach the project’s objective, it can be classified as a deliverable.

 A Gantt chart is an example of a process deliverable (if it isn’t shared with the client) as well as a project deliverable (if it is shared with the client)